openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

    :term:`RSUGGESTS`
       A list of additional packages that you can suggest for installation by the package manager at the time a package is installed.
 Not all package managers support this functionality.
+This feature takes effect only when the package manager is being used to install packages on the target system from a package feed.

       As with all package-controlling variables, you must always use this variable in conjunction with a package name override.
 Here is an example::

          RSUGGESTS:${PN} = "useful_package another_package"

+      For more information on package management, see the :ref:`dev-manual/packages:Using Runtime Package Management` section
+      of the Yocto Project Development Tasks Manual.

    :term:`RUST_CHANNEL`
       Specifies which version of Rust to build - "stable", "beta" or "nightly".